danielrcollins1/OED-Expanded/README.md

 # OED-Expanded
-A verbose expansion of the OED house rules for Original D&amp;D
+A verbose expansion of the OED house rules for Original D&amp;D.